-For Cross Country, hackamores without bits are not allowed.
-The lower cheek (lever arm) on any bit may not exceed 10 cm.
+For Cross Country, hackamores without bits are not allowed. and the lower cheek (lever arm) on any bit may not exceed 10 cm on any bit.

 For Cross Country, bitless bridles are not allowed.

 539.3.3 Jumping Test - Boots